wp-plugins/newsme/readme.txt

 Unlike Google Alerts, with News@me your reader follows given topics directly from your site and will be receiving only news published on your site related to those given topics.

 = What's different from MailChimp? =
-News@me unlike MailChimp carries out in the background a segmentation of your readers based on the topics across your site carefully chosen by your readers themselves anytime they subscribe to your site through the News@me subscription invitation at the end of each of your post.
+News@me unlike MailChimp carries out in the background a segmentation of your readers based on the topics across your site carefully chosen by your readers themselves anytime they subscribe to your site through the News@me subscription invitation shown at the end of each of your post.
 News@me sends out unique email digests of the news published on your site to your segments.
 The email digests sent out happens in the background and the news sent are based on the interests of each reader.
 In brief News@me groups your readers with the topics of their interests, creates and sends out email digests of news published on your site based on the interests of your readers, you don't need to create neither the group or segment nor your email digest.